edmundhhn/transformers-theory-and-practice/presentation/README.md

 ![image](https://github.com/edmundhhn/transformers-theory-and-practice/assets/97279107/3cc4eeed-fe73-4c77-be54-0fd584cdca4d)

-## Question One: How Does LongLoRA improve over LoRA?
+## Question One: How Do You Think LoRA Performs for Longer Context Lengths?

 - __LoRA Recap__: Hypothesizes that weight updates in pretrained models have a low intrinsic rank during adaptation.
 Thus, weights are updated with a low rank decomposition, increasing efficiency and reducing the number of trainable parameters